 The second way you can get paid is by physical products.
 Some products listed are tablets, game systems, and other electronics.
 As you can expect these items are worth a ton of points, so most will probably prefer to get small gift cards so they can cash out faster.

 The third way to spend your points is with Sweepstakes entries.
 Sweepstakes entries usually cost from 50-250 points and the prizes usually range from 10,000-50,000 CheckPoint points.
-I’m not really a fan of Sweepstakes, but I’ve had some success with them on sites like Instant Cash Sweepstakes, so this may be a viable option for some that’ll take the chance.
+I’m not really a fan of Sweepstakes, but maybe you’re luckier than me.

 Is CheckPoints A Scam Or Legit?